 What Humidity Level Is Best for Indoor Comfort?

 You’ll feel most comfortable indoors around 40% to 50% humidity.
-You can usually aim near 45%, because it balances comfort, helps reduce mold, and keeps your air from feeling too dry or sticky.
+You can usually aim near 45%, because it balances comfort, helps reduce mold-friendly dampness, and keeps your air from feeling too dry or sticky.
+If your windows collect condensation or the room smells musty, your humidity target may need adjustment.

 Do Dehumidifiers Increase Electricity Bills Significantly?